aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/abstracttextloadoptions/_index.md

 ```

-Gets and sets individual font configs.
+individual font configs.
 Only works for the [Workbook](../../com.aspose.cells/workbook) which uses this [LoadOptions](../../com.aspose.cells/loadoptions) to load.

 **Returns:**
 [IndividualFontConfigs](../../com.aspose.cells/individualfontconfigs)